 Tonight there’s a choice for dining, enjoy a Cardiff Castle Banquet, take a boat ride to Cardiff Bay and sample one of the many restaurants by the waterside or check out one of the city centre restaurants.

-Visit St Fagans National Museum of History.
+Visit St Fagans National Museum of History - voted Art Fund Museum of the Year 2019, the most prestigious museum prize in the world.
 It is one of Europe's leading open–air museums and Wales' most popular heritage attraction.
 It stands in the grounds of the magnificent St Fagans Castle, a late 16th-century manor house donated to the people of Wales by the Earl of Plymouth.
 Here, visitors travel back centuries with its reconstructed cottages, farmhouses, rural workshops, mill, chapel, village store and so on.
 There are plenty of options here for lunch – Y Gegin, Gweithdy, or the Gwalia Tea Rooms.
 They all serve good quality food that is cooked on site using local, Welsh products whenever possible.Surrounding it are over 40 buildings that have been reconstructed from sites all around Wales.
 Pre-booked groups benefit from, 10% off in the museum café and restaurant on a minimum spend of £5 per person, 10% off in the museum shop on a minimum spend of £5 per person, guided tours and complimentary refreshments for the coach driver.